hibernick/RasPreenFM2/README.md

     for (int k=0; k<BLOCK_SIZE; ) {
   seemed to help

-- the BPM/LFO/Env/ARP/etc internal temp changed to the smaler BLOCKSIZE
+- the BPM/LFO/Env/ARP/etc internal clock changed to the smaler BLOCKSIZE

 - the Operators start a 0°, didn't like the Click to much at 90°